hglee/GenesysZu3EGFpgaExample/PCAMPetaLinux/README.md

 ### Different resolution

-* 2592x1944 (RAW8) : Problem with only white screen being captured
+* 2592x1944 (RAW8) : Problem with only white screen being captured.
+Only the test pattern was captured normally.
 * 1280x960 (RAW8) : `Broken pipe` error occurred
-* 1920x1080 (RAW8) : Problem with only abnormal screen being captured
+* 1920x1080 (RAW8) : Problem with only abnormal screen being captured.
+Only the test pattern was captured normally.

 ### Capture image quality